saibotsivad/drover/docs/planning/container-log-retention.md

 | Per-command stdout/stderr | Guest agent → Unix socket → orchestrator | SQLite `command_messages` table | Out of scope |
 | Container stdout/stderr | Docker daemon log capture for the container PID 1 | Lost when the container is removed | **In scope** |

-The README is explicit that Docker's stdout from a micro-container is "unstructured debug output" with no semantic meaning to the orchestrator.
-That is exactly what makes it valuable for *human* diagnostics — and exactly what disappears today the moment you `DELETE /containers/{id}` (or, in some configurations, the moment Docker's log driver chooses to rotate).
+The Docker stdout from a micro-container is unstructured debug output with no semantic meaning to the orchestrator, but that is exactly what makes it valuable for *human* diagnostics, and currently disappears the moment you `DELETE /containers/{id}` (or, in some configurations, the moment Docker's log driver chooses to rotate).

 ### Prior decisions and adjacent work

-- `docs/decisions/2026-04-11-websockets-for-streaming.md` — accepted; commits us to WebSocket as the streaming transport.
 - `docs/planning/websocket-streaming-plan.md` — proposes a `/ws/containers/{id}/logs` endpoint that opens a Docker follow stream and forwards parsed lines.
 Phase 2 of that plan, currently scoped without persistence (open question 3 of that doc explicitly punts: *"Should container logs be persisted like command output?
 Decision: No, for now they are ephemeral."*).
 - `orchestrator/docker_client.py:143` already has a non-streaming `get_container_logs()`; the streaming variant is on the WebSocket plan's TODO.
 - `orchestrator/container_manager.py` is where the lifecycle hooks live (`_init_container`, `stop_container`, `resume_container`, `destroy_container`, `sync_containers`).
 Adding a sibling "log capture" lifecycle is a clean extension.

-This plan **supersedes** the "logs are ephemeral" decision in the WebSocket plan and turns Phase 2 into a tee: the same Docker follow stream feeds both the WebSocket fan-out and a disk writer.
+This plan **supersedes** the "logs are ephemeral" decision and feeds the Docker follow stream to a disk writer.

+**Important** - Implementing WebSockets is **out of scope** for this plan.

 ### Constraints